CodingSelim/mcp-scan/README.md

 | `telemetry` | MCP08 | High-impact tools with no audit trail (advisory, unscored) |
 | `toxic-flow` | MCP10 | **Lethal trifecta**: one server that reads private data, ingests untrusted content, and can exfiltrate |

-`toxic-flow` is the standout — it reasons across the whole toolset, catching the GitHub-MCP / email-agent injection shape that per-tool checks miss.
+`toxic-flow` is the standout, it reasons across the whole toolset, catching the GitHub-MCP / email-agent injection shape that per-tool checks miss.

 ## Output & CI